Olympta/CertCheck/README.md

 # CertCheck
 Node JS utility to check the signature of Apple P12 Certificates.

-*Confirmed to work on macOS and Linux.
-Windows may need slight changes.*
+*Confirmed to work on macOS, Windows, and Linux.*

 *Works with both enterprise and developer certificates.*